Updated September 11, 2021

 HIPAA Right of Access is Still a Priority

 Five settlements for failure to meet the HIPAA Right of Access requirements have been announced during the first quarter of 2021.
-Since 2019 there have been eighteen settlements under the Right of Access Initiative established in 2019.
-Four of the five in 2021 have been announced since President Biden took office, supporting our view that HIPAA is Not Political.
+Since 2019 there have been twenty settlements under the Right of Access Initiative established in 2019.
+Six of the seven in 2021 have been announced since President Biden took office, supporting our view that HIPAA is Not Political.

 We expect more Right of Access settlements will be announced by OCR in coming days and weeks.
 When they’re announced this blog will be updated.